anuradhasanjeewa/reactlogin/README.md

 ## React Login

-You can view the project at : [Live App](http://anuradhasanjeewa.github.io/reactlogin)
+You can view the project at : [Live React Login App](http://anuradhasanjeewa.github.io/reactlogin)